macfernandez/venv-creation/README.md

 If a virtual environment in a `venv` folder already exists, this command will delete it and replace it with the new environment.

-This command assumes that you have pyenv already installed in your computer.
+It's assumed that you have pyenv already installed in your computer.

 For example: